BridgeData V2: A Dataset for Robot Learning at Scale: Offline Learning Methods

 \subsection{Language-conditioned methods}

 \textbf{Behavioral cloning with language (LCBC).} As a baseline, we evaluate a standard language-conditioned behavior cloning method \cite{Stepputtis2020LanguageConditionedIL}.
-The natural language instruction is first encoded using the MUSE sentence embedding \cite{yangMultilingualUniversalSentence2019}, then the image observation is encoded using a ResNet-34 with FiLM conditioning on the language encoding \cite{perezFiLMVisualReasoning2017}.
-The final encoding is then passed into a fully connected policy network.
+The natural language instruction is first encoded using the MUSE sentence embedding \cite{yangMultilingualUniversalSentence2019}.
+Then the image observation is encoded using a ResNet-34 with FiLM conditioning on the language encoding \cite{perezFiLMVisualReasoning2017}.
+The final encoding is then passed into a fully connected policy network to produce a robot action.

 \textbf{RT-1} \cite{brohan2022rt} is a large transformer model trained via behavior cloning to predict low-level robot actions.
 The inputs are first tokenized using a pre-trained EfficientNet \cite{tan2019efficientnet} (for images) and a pre-trained language model \cite{cer2018universal} (for the language instruction).
 These tokens are then passed to a decoder-only transformer to predict discretized robot actions.
 RT-1 is the only method to take a history of observations as input and uses a higher image resolution than the other methods.